Arturo Sarukhán: Education and career

 Sarukhán graduated from El Colegio de México with a bachelor's degree in International Relations and received a master's degree in U.S. Foreign Policy at the School of Advanced International Studies (SAIS) of Johns Hopkins University in Washington, D.C., where he studied as a Fulbright scholar and Ford Foundation Fellow.
 In 1988–1989, before joining Mexico's Foreign Service, Sarukhán served as the Executive Secretary of the Commission for the Future of Mexico-US relations, a non-governmental initiative funded by the Ford Foundation to recast the Mexico-US relationship.

 He has served in different posts at the Secretariat of Foreign Affairs.
 In 1991, he was Deputy Assistant Secretary for Inter-American Affairs and during that period he also represented Mexico at the Agency for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (OPANAL).
 In 1993, he was posted to the Embassy of Mexico in Washington DC and was the Chief of Staff to the Ambassador, during the NAFTA negotiations.
 In 1995 he was put in charge of the office for anti-narcotics in the same diplomatic mission.
 In 2000–2003, Sarukhán was designated Chief of Policy Planning to the Secretary of Foreign Affairs, and served as Consul General in New York City in 2003–2006.

 As an academic, he has taught several courses at the Instituto Tecnológico Autónomo de México (ITAM), at the National Defense College, at the Inter-American Defense College, the National Defense University, and The George Washington University in the United States.

 On 3 February 2006, he requested a leave of absence from the Foreign Service and left his post at the Consulate General in New York City to join Felipe Calderón's presidential campaign as international spokesperson and coordinator of foreign affairs.

-He was appointed Ambassador to the United States on 27 January 2007.
+He was appointed Ambassador to the United States on 27 January 2007, and served until January 2013.

+Sarukhan is president of a business consulting firm which he founded in 2014, Sarukhan + Associates LLC.
+Based in the Washington D.C. area, Sarukhan + Associates LLC provides counsel to clients concerning government relations, public affairs strategies, issue management, political risk analysis, regulatory compliance, and strategic communications and advocacy.